richmahn/en_tn/mrk/16/intro.md

 ### Other possible translation difficulties in this chapter ###

 ##### A young man dressed in a white robe #####
-The gospel accounts differ as to how many men or angels appeared in this interaction.
-It is likely that the men were angels, but how many of them were there is unclear.
-It is best to translate this as it appears in the ULB without trying to reconcile these passages.
-(See: [Matthew 28:1-2](../../mat/28/01.md), [Luke 24:4](../../luk/24/04.md), and [John 20:1-2](../../jhn/20/01.md))
+Matthew, Mark, Luke, and John all wrote about angels in white clothing with the women at Jesus' tomb.
+Two of the authors called them men, but that is only because the angels were in human form.
+Two of the authors wrote about two angels, but the other two authors wrote about only one of them.
+It is best to translate each of these passages as it appears in the ULB without trying to make the passages all say exactly the same thing.
+(See: [Matthew 28:1-2](../../mat/28/01.md), [Mark 16:5](../../mrk/16/05.md) and [Luke 24:4](../../luk/24/04.md) and [John 20:12](../../jhn/20/11.md))

 ## Links: ##